 Be very careful where the source of your investment information comes from.
 Own mental schemas are often tainted by the first touch of knowledge and this creates the selective way we absorb information going forward.
 You can’t safeguard yourself from tainted information.
 When you broadcast what you’re holding people will give you their opinions on the subject.
 It could very well be correct or sourced from genuine care but it could also be from a Greater Fool too.
 Think how easily talking out loud could muddy your psyche – I don’t use the phrase “internal molestation” often but poking and prodding in your portfolio in front of others is like…a mild violation on the personal finance level.
 Just saying…

 3. Keep Investment Ideas (Mostly) to Yourself

-Besides this is “generally good advice” post, I fully intend to take this advice.
+Besides this is a “generally good advice” post, I fully intend to take this advice.